How to Market to Gen Z in 2021

-Millennials shop online whereas Gen Z prefers in store
+- Millennials shop online whereas Gen Z prefers an omnichannel experience.

 Millennials grew up with the internet, and as a result became avid online shoppers.
-While Gen Z is also comfortable with ecommerce, they value in-store shopping.
-This allows them to see and feel items before making a purchase, and adds an element of “experience” to the purchase.
+While Gen Z is also comfortable with ecommerce, they value in store shopping.
+This adds an element of "experience" by allowing them to see and feel items before making a purchase.

 It’s clear that Gen Z are very distinct from Millennials, and these distinctions are all key to understanding how best to market to Gen Z. So with the above in mind, here are our top 4 strategies for marketing to this new demographic of shoppers.

 Because Gen Z grew up with mobile phones, they are highly mobile-oriented.
 On average, Gen Zers use their smartphones 15.4 hours per week—more than any other type of device.
 They use applications like Snapchat and Instagram to build their personal identities and to communicate, and to stream their media via platforms like Netflix.
 With most of Gen Z’s screen time attributed to mobile phones, marketers should leverage mobile technology for their marketing campaigns.

 How to get started: